Blocks in flat families of finite-dimensional algebras: Blocks of specializations

-In general, these invariants will be distinct from the corresponding ones for blocks of localizations, see Example \ref{ken_example}.
-This is why we attached the superscript ``loc'' to these invariants in the preceding paragraph.
-There is, however, a rather general setting where blocks of specializations are naturally identified with blocks of localizations, namely when $R$ is normal and $A^K$ splits.
-In this case not only the above sets are equal to their local versions but we can also compare the actual block structures of specializations and all results from the preceding paragraph are actually also results about blocks of specializations (we can thus remove the superscript ``loc'' and the prefix ``local'' everywhere under these assumptions).
-The key ingredient to establish this natural correspondence is the next proposition.
-To formulate it more generally, we use the property \textit{block-split} introduced in Definition \ref{block_split_def} but note that the reader might just simply replace it by the more special property \textit{split}.
+To formulate the next proposition more generally, we use the property \textit{block-split} introduced in Definition \ref{block_split_def} but note that the reader might just simply replace it by the more special property \textit{split}.
 Moreover, we recall that a local integral domain $R$ is called \word{unibranch} if its henselization $R^h$ is again an \textit{integral} (local) domain.
 This is equivalent to the normalization of $R$ being again \textit{local} (see \cite[IX, Corollaire 1]{Raynaud:Henselian}).
 This clearly holds if $R$ is already \textit{normal}.
 Examples of non-normal unibranch rings are the local rings in ordinary cusp singularities of curves.

-\begin{proposition} Let $R$ be an integral domain and let $A$ be a finite flat $R$-algebra with \textnormal{block-split} generic fiber $A^K$ (e.g., if $A^K$ splits).
+\begin{prop} Let $R$ be an integral domain and let $A$ be a finite flat $R$-algebra with \textnormal{block-split} generic fiber $A^K$ (e.g., if $A^K$ splits).
 Let $\fp \in \Spec(R)$ and suppose that $R_\fp$ is unibranch (e.g., if $R_\fp$ is normal).
-Then the quotient morphism $A_\fp \twoheadrightarrow A(\fp)$ is block bijective. \end{proposition}
+Then the quotient morphism $A_\fp \twoheadrightarrow A(\fp)$ is block bijective. \end{prop}

 \begin{proof} By assumption, $R_\fp$ and its henselization $R_\fp^h$ are integral domains.
 Since $A$ is $R$-flat, it follows that $A_\fp = R_\fp \otimes_R A$ is $R_\fp$-flat and that $A_\fp^h \dopgleich R_\fp^h \otimes_{R_\fp} A_\fp$ is $R_\fp^h$-flat.
 Hence, both $A_\fp$ and $A_\fp^h$ have block decompositions by Lemma \ref{finite_flat_int_block_dec}.
 Let $\fp_\fp^h$ be the maximal ideal of $R_\fp^h$.
 The henselization morphism $R_\fp \rarr R_\fp^h$ is local and faithfully flat by \cite[Théorème 18.6.6(iii)]{Gro67-Elements-de-geom}.
 We now have a commutative diagram